 How to move around:

-• There are buses directly running from Kanchanaburi to Hellfire Pass too.
+- There are buses directly running from Kanchanaburi to Hellfire Pass too.
 And one can take a taxi directly too.
-But one would definitely love to have the experience of riding on the Death Railway.
+But one would not like to miss the experience of riding over the Death Railway track.

 To Conclude

-Travel to Death Railway experience was partly somber, and partly exciting.
+Though travel to Death Railway was partly somber, it was partly exciting and educative too.
 One cannot help it but feel a tinge of sadness inside to go through the trail at the hellfire pass, and reading all that information on display at the museum.

 At the same time, the whole landscape with rivers, forests and natural beauty was absolutely pleasing on the eyes as much as to the heart.
-It truly was an unforgettable experience.
+Indeed, visiting Death Railway was an unforgettable experience.

 A trip that changed my travel perspective

-The trip made us to think about human evolution through ages.
-We thought to ourselves- why do nations indulge in war?
-Is war inevitable?
-Is it a necessary evil?
+While coming back from Death Railway, a strong thought about human evolution through ages engulfed my mind.
+I thought to myself- why do nations indulge in war; is war inevitable; is it a necessary evil?
 Have we evolved enough to avoid future wars?

 Moreover, it reinforced my growing interest in history of the world, and evolution of mankind.